Achitsak/Emulator/README.md

 EN : How to used : EMU_TOOLS

-# Enabel Adb | other settings > Adb debug > Open local | All Devices
+- Enabel Adb | other settings > Adb debug > Open local | All Devices
-# Copy All File In Folder Emu_tools move to Adb Folder or Ldplayer9 Folder
+- Copy All File In Folder Emu_tools move to Adb Folder or Ldplayer9 Folder
-# Edit Place id In Configs.json
+- Edit Place id In Configs.json
-# Pls Report Bug
+- Pls Report Bug
-# Warning Bug
+- Warning Bug

 Thank for use my Tool

 Lasted Update {..}
-+ Close All Error Code
++ Improve Close All Error Code
-+ Close Home Srceen w timer (can config time in configs.json)
++ Improve Close Home Srceen w timer (can config time in configs.json)
+* Fix Crash